History & Tradition

 Falling Creek Camp was founded in 1969 by Jim Miller as an independent Christian camp for boys, and the brother camp of Camp Greystone.
-Jim purchased the land in 1968, and opened for the first season the following summer with 110 boys for one 7-week session.
-After three years of building a firm foundation, Jim had growing obligations at Camp Greystone, and decided to sell Falling Creek - and did so to a young man named Yorke Pharr.
+Jim purchased this beautiful North Carolina mountaintop in 1968, and opened for the first season the following summer with 110 boys for one 7-week session.
+Over the next three years, Jim Miller built a firm foundation for the future of Falling Creek.

 Behold, how good and how pleasant it is for brothers to dwell together in unity.